zippy/p2p-shipyard/docs/documentation/how-to-create-an-end-user-happ.md

 We need a way to create end-users applications for mobile platforms to create simple experiences similar to what users are used to in the existing app stores.

 > [!NOTE]
 > This is also what [kangaroo](https://github.com/holochain-apps/holochain-kangaroo) accomplishes.
 However, the approach that kangaroo takes is to serve as a template for you to clone it.
-The approach for `p2p-shipyard`'s `tauri-plugin-holochain` is just to be another Tauri plugin, which means that apps will get bug fixes and new features automatically when upgrading to a new version of the plugin.
+The approach for p2p Shipyard's `tauri-plugin-holochain` is just to be another Tauri plugin, which means that apps will get bug fixes and new features automatically when upgrading to a new version of the plugin.

 ## Scaffolding the end-user app

 > [!WARNING]
-> `p2p-shipyard` relies heavily on [`nix`](https://nixos.org/) to achieve reproducible environments.
+> p2p Shipyard relies heavily on [`nix`](https://nixos.org/) to achieve reproducible environments.
 Unfortunately, `nix` does not support Windows.
 So if you have a Windows OS, you will need to [install Windows Subsystem Linux](https://learn.microsoft.com/en-us/windows/wsl/install) and run all the steps in this guide inside of its environment.

 0. If you haven't already, [install the nix package manager](https://nixos.org/download/#nix-install-linux) with: